The Viking 74 has had its world premiere at the 2024 Fort Lauderdale Boat Show, turning heads with its clean design and impressive performance stats.

 Optional Features

-As standard, the Viking 74C comes with an open flybridge but there is the option to have an enclosed flybridge.
+The Viking 74C comes with an open flybridge as standard, but there is also the option to have an enclosed flybridge.
 This enclosed space is air-conditioned and includes a wrap-around helm console with ultra-leather surfaces to reduce glare.
-There's a raised L-shaped lounge for guests, a Stidd adjustable helm chair, and a refrigerator.
+There's a raised L-shaped lounge for guests, triple Stidd helm seats, and a refrigerator.
 The enclosed flybridge option can also have a flat-screen TV, a stereo system, and access to the hardtop via a hatch and ladder.

-Another optional feature is the day head, located just inside the salon cockpit entrance on the port side.
-This convenient bathroom includes air conditioning, custom flooring, and a stylish granite countertop with a stainless steel sink.
+Another feature is the day head, located just inside the salon cockpit entrance on the port side.
+This convenient bathroom includes air conditioning, custom flooring, and a stylish Silestone countertop with a stainless steel sink.

 You also have the option to personalise the interior with one of six pre-designed interior packages.
 All feature woods that were chosen with weight-saving in mind, and they also offer a selection of designer fabrics, carpets, and finishes.